-While we can’t help you lower the cost of your office supplies (maybe shop at Costco?) we can give you some tips and advice on how to lower your business insurance premiums.
+While we can’t help you lower the cost of your office supplies (maybe shop at Costco?) we can give you some tips and advice on how to lower your small business insurance premiums.
 As a business owner, knowing how you can reduce commercial insurance premiums can be a huge help.

 What is an Insurance Premium?

 In the world of insurance, premium simply means the amount you pay for your insurance coverage.
 You can pay your business insurance premiums on a monthly basis or annually.
 While some companies charge extra if you want to pay monthly, we don’t believe that’s fair and don’t charge extra for that.

 Premiums are calculated by reviewing the various risk factors your business presents, the likelihood you will make a claim, as well the value of your business assets, the number of employees you have and how risky your profession is.

 All of these factors are used to determine your premium or cost of the various insurance policies you need to protect your business.